nwilson1412/EthWalletAngular-Public/README.md

 The service privider used in this web app is a hosted Geth node (Infura), but it will default to the users chosen provider if they are already running a web3 enabled browser.

 --node.js, npm
 Npm (Node Package Manager) was used throughout this project to ensure packages, and their dependancies were managed correctly.

 --Angular 2
-Angular 2 was chosen as the front end development framework due to it's increased used in asynchronous function calls and increased use in Promises.
+Angular 2 was chosen as the front end development framework due developer familiarity with Angular 1.x, and an interest in the updated framework offered.

 --API's
 Two external API's were used, the first being coinmarketcap, to gather the token price for the tickers on the home page; https://coinmarketcap.com/api